 Low-dose oral minoxidil solves the adherence problem.
 One small pill at bedtime.
 Several head-to-head studies and large case series show low-dose oral (1.25–2.5mg) produces regrowth comparable to — and in some comparisons better than — twice-daily 5% topical, with much higher real-world compliance.

 Our standard starting dose is 1.25 mg orally at bedtime.
 For some patients, a provider may increase to 2.5 mg after the first few months if tolerated and if more effect is needed.
-We do not prescribe 5 mg or above for hair loss — those doses are reserved for severe hypertension and carry a different risk profile.
+Bidwell uses low-dose oral minoxidil only within the 1.25-2.5 mg range for hair loss; higher hypertension-dose regimens are outside our hair-loss protocol.

 The most common side effect is hypertrichosis — extra facial or body hair.
 At 1.25mg it's usually mild and managed with routine shaving or trimming.
 Less common: mild lower-leg fluid retention, occasional lightheadedness when standing quickly, palpitations, or headache.
 Rare: pericardial effusion (fluid around the heart).